 In the list of courses offered with graduate credit, not every course is scheduled every year, but usually two courses at the 700-level are offered in each semester.
 Substantive efforts are made to offer courses that are needed by students in either graduate course of study, and student input is welcome in determining the course schedule from semester to semester.

 The general MA in religion program began in 1967.
-The MA in pastoral care and counseling was added in 1972.
 Departmental graduate committee: Hoglund (chair), Ford.